95 killed in twin blasts in Iran on Qasem Soleimani death anniversary

 At least 95 people were killed and more than 200 injured in twin bomb blasts in the Iranian city of Kerman near the burial site of military commander Qasem Soleimani on Wednesday, the Associated Press reported.

-A large number of people had gathered to commemorate Soleimani, who was killed four years ago in a drone strike by the United States, when the two blasts exploded in a span of 20 minutes on Wednesday afternoon, reported Reuters.
+A large crowd had gathered to commemorate Soleimani, who was killed four years ago in a drone strike by the United States, when the two bombs exploded in 20 minutes on Wednesday afternoon, reported Reuters.

-An unnamed official told state news agency IRNA that “two explosive devices planted along the road leading to Kerman’s Martyrs Cemetery were detonated remotely by terrorists”.
+An unidentified official told state news agency IRNA that “two explosive devices planted along the road leading to Kerman’s Martyrs Cemetery were detonated remotely by terrorists”.

 “I heard a very loud sound and then felt pain in my back... then I could not feel my legs,” a wounded woman at a Kerman hospital told state television.